pingcap/tidb/docs/design/2018-10-19-table-partition.md

 There are two levels of mapping in TiDB: SQL data to a logical key range, logical key range to the physical storage.
 When TiDB maps table data to key-value storage, it first encodes `table id + row id` as key, row data as value.
 Then the logical key range is split into regions and stored into TiKV.

 Table partition works on the first level of mapping, partition ID will be made equivalent of the table ID.
 A partitioned table row uses `partition id + row id` as encoded key.
+Partition ID is unique in cluster scope.

 The relationship of Table ID and partition ID should be maintained in the `TableInfo`.